antrea-io/theia/docs/network-flow-visibility.md

       name: clickhouse-storage-volume
     ```

+## Grafana Dashboards

 ### Pre-built Dashboards

-The following dashboards are pre-built and are recommended for Antrea flow
+The following dashboards are pre-built and are recommended for Theia flow
 visualization.
 They can be found in the Home page of Grafana, by clicking
 the Magnifier button on the left menu bar.
 <img src="https://downloads.antrea.io/static/02152022/flow-visibility-grafana-intro-1.png" width="900" alt="Grafana Search Dashboards Guide">